A Welcome from the Headmaster

 As you will see from the whole website, because of our smaller class sizes we are able to offer extra support in small classes to pupils who have additional needs and/or those who find a larger school environment overwhelming.
-Our curriculum is similar to that found in a mainstream school and has enabled pupils to progress to suitable college courses or to schools with a 6th Form.
+Our curriculum is similar to that found in a mainstream school and has enabled pupils to progress to suitable college courses or to schools with a Sixth Form.

 We welcome children with all abilities, from all faiths or none and from a number of cultures.
-We are pleased that the development of the school as a leading centre for helping pupils with special needs requiring a mainstream curriculum has meant we have waiting lists in some areas.
+We are pleased that the development of the school as a leading centre for helping pupils with special needs requiring a mainstream curriculum has meant we have waiting lists in most areas.

 Our primary objective is to provide each pupil with the confidence to succeed and develop socially through support and encouragement, with the help of a dedicated staff.
 As well as our experienced subject teachers, ERS uniquely includes our Specialised Support and one-to-one Department, Speech and Language and Occupational Therapists and our Social and Emotional Development Team.
 We all aim for the school to be pupil focused and to operate as one team – and I believe the relationship between staff and pupils is second to none.

 We offer pupils a supportive environment that encourages each pupil to enjoy learning, grow in self-confidence and acquire a wide range of worthwhile interests.
 We believe that school should be a happy place where pupils receive a broad education and develop their personality.
 We also have a very positive approach to pastoral care that is informed by our Christian foundation and is an integral part of how we work as a school.
 The excellent pastoral care from our dedicated team of staff means your child will feel happy, secure, well cared for and part of the ERS family.